Second to none: Kyle Larson hangs on to win at Fontana

 Larson barely got back into the lead before Ricky Stenhouse Jr. spun on contact from Roush Fenway Racing teammate Trevor Bayne to force the fourth caution, necessitating overtime.
 Larson had no problem hanging on.

 Dale Earnhardt Jr. finished 16th in his landmark 600th NASCAR start, becoming just the 25th driver to hit the mark.
-He had to start from the back due to a tire change.
+He had to start from the back due to a tire change, and he never really threatened.

-The Fontana race compelled its usual eclectic collection of Hollywood celebrities to make the one-hour drive east.
+The Fontana race compelled its usual eclectic collection of Hollywood celebrities to make the drive.
 The group included actors Scott Eastwood, Kaitlin Olson, Terry Crews and Eric Stonestreet along with Los Angeles Kings forward Tyler Toffoli and Los Angeles Chargers tight end Antonio Gates.

 ---